conor42/fast-lzma2/README.md

 ### Build

-The library is work in progress, and build methods aren't finished properly.
+The library is work in progress, and build methods aren't comprehensive for all systems.
 There are VS 2015 projects for building a benchmark program, fuzz tester, and a DLL.
-Rudimentary gcc makefiles are included for the benchmark and DLL, and user nemequ has contributed a CMake file.
-If anyone would like to contribute files for make, cmake, or other build systems, please do so.
+Makefiles for gcc are included for the benchmark, fuzzer and DLL, and user nemequ has contributed a CMake file.
+If anyone would like to help improve the build methods, please do so.

 ### Status